What is the Phantom Program?

 Education Phantoms

 Education Phantoms collaborate closely with the AIA's Chief Learning Officer (CLO) in order to tackle AI education initiatives.
 They are responsible for coordinating strategic recruitment and engagement efforts across the entire DAF organization for AIA/MIT courses, which encompass both asynchronous online programs and in-person workshops.
 Furthermore, they maintain regular communication with MIT researchers in order to gather valuable feedback and customize the content of these courses.
 Their role also includes providing research insights.
-Traditionally, Education Phantoms handle the recognition aspect of the fellowship, including the creation of Letters of Evaluation and the allocation of Special Experience Identifiers.
+Traditionally, Education Phantoms handle the recognition aspect of the program, including the creation of Letters of Evaluation and the allocation of Special Experience Identifiers.
 They are also involved in supporting the CLO in managing multiple DAF AI SEIs.
 As such, Education Phantoms are generally sourced from the 38F/3F0 career fields.

 Technical Phantoms

 Technical Phantoms support the AIA by bringing technical expertise and operational experience from their field to a range of roles within the various AIA projects.
 In essence, they are the conduit between operational requirement owners and the acquisition workforce for translating mission needs into actionable procurement.
 Technical Phantoms will have access to both standardized and tailored educational opportunities in order to obtain a deeper technical understanding of AI development and implementation, as well as other support skills needed for their roles as technical advisors to the various AIA projects that are operationalizing AI research for the warfighter.
-Technical Phantoms’ roles will vary depending on the depth and nature of their expertise, including serving as hands-on coders, providing researchers with an operational perspective, and connecting developers and end-users so that DAF needs are met through intentional, human-centered designs based on an understanding of operational problem sets.
-Technical Phantoms also serve as a linkage between their home units and the AIA to advocate for greater understanding, adoption, and implementation of AI in their missions.

 Travel

 There will be a total of three week-long TDYs throughout the duration of the five-month Phantom Program.
-The first TDY will occur during the initial week of the Phantom fellowship, while the last TDY will take place in the final weeks of the fellowship.
+The first TDY will occur during the initial week of the Phantom program, while the last TDY will take place in the final weeks of the program.
 Additionally, there will be another TDY arranged around the midpoint of the program.
 The AIA will cover the expenses for one TDY, typically the final TDY.
 The loaning unit will support two week-long TDYs, aimed at facilitating the ongoing AI project work and integration with AIA.
 These TDY arrangements will be outlined in a Memorandum of Agreement (MOA), which will be signed by both the AIA and the loaning unit before the Phantom enters the program.
 Unless the Phantom is stationed in the local area, they will telework outside of the TDY weeks.

 application deadlines